liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    :language: c++

-i.e., the type ``sine_counter`` is derived from the base class passing the type as a template argument (please see [hpx_link examples/performance_counters/sine/server/sine.hpp..sine.hpp] for the full source code of the counter definition).
+i.e., the type ``sine_counter`` is derived from the base class passing the type as a template argument (please see :download:`simplest_performance_counter.cpp <../../examples/performance_counters/simplest_performance_counter.cpp>` for the full source code of the counter definition).
 For more information about this technique (called Curiously Recurring Template Pattern - CRTP), please see for instance the corresponding `Wikipedia article
 <http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`_.
 This base